-Kyle stopped walking in the middle of the hall.
+Kyle came to a dead stop in the middle of the hall on the third floor.
 Vicky ran into his back.
-Other customers flowed around them without much extra thought.
+Customers flowed around them without as much as a glance.

 “What did you stop for?”
-Vicky said, rubbing her nose and walking around to the front of Kyle.
+Vicky said, rubbing her nose while walking around Kyle to look up at him.

-“I suddenly want a cupcake.”
+“I decided I require a cake in a cup.”
 He tapped his left fist into his right hand and nodded.

 Kyle laughed.
 “It can wait.
-Cupcakes first.
+A cupped cake first.
 Come, I’ll buy you one.”

-“Is it anything like when you offered to buy me those chocolate covered snack cake things that I didn’t believe were the best things ever?”
+“Is it anything like the time when you offered to buy me those chocolate covered snack cake things that I didn’t believe were the best things ever?”

 Kyle smiled.
 “Maybe.”